ariel-grc/CybersecurityInfographics/README.md

 ---

 ## 🛠 Tools & Resources
-- 🎨 **Canva** – Used to create the infographic with a focus on accessibility and clarity
+- 🎨 **Canva** – Used to create the infographics with a focus on accessibility and clarity
 - 📚 **ACSC Best Practices** – Research source for secure password creation and management
 - 🧾 **PDF Format** – Final deliverable designed for easy internal distribution